aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-document/embedfont/_index.md

 ---
-title: Embed Font
+title: Embed Font In PDF File
-linktitle: Embed Font
+linktitle: Embed Font In PDF File
 second_title: Aspose.PDF for .NET API Reference
 description: Learn how to embed fonts in a PDF file using Aspose.PDF for .NET with this step-by-step guide.
 Ensure your documents are displayed correctly on any device.
 type: docs
 weight: 120
 url: /net/programming-with-document/embedfont/
 ---
 In this tutorial, we will discuss how to embed fonts in a PDF file using Aspose.PDF for .NET.
 Aspose.PDF for .NET is a powerful library that allows developers to create, edit, and manipulate PDF documents programmatically.
 This library provides a wide range of features to work with PDF documents, including adding text, images, tables, and much more.
 Embedding fonts in a PDF file is a common requirement for developers who want to ensure that the PDF file is displayed correctly on different devices, regardless of whether the required fonts are installed on those devices or not.

 ## Step 1: Create a new C# Console Application